 We learn that Spike likes to crumble up Weetabix in the blood he drinks.

-They walk past a guy with a sign that says "Revelations 15:1."
-That bible passage says: "And I saw another sign in heaven, great and marvellous, seven angels having the seven last plagues; for in them is filled up the wrath of God."
+Nitpick: They walk past a guy with a sign that says "Revelations 15:1."
+That Bible passage says: "And I saw another sign in heaven, great and marvelous, seven angels having the seven last plagues; for in them is filled up the wrath of God."
 This fits with the 7 hearts that are being stolen, yet the doom-sayer doesn't know anything about this.
-Wouldn't it have made more sense to choose a bible passage that talks about silence or inability of speech?
+Wouldn't it have made more sense to choose a Bible passage that talks about silence or inability of speech?

 Olivia: Sorry I'm late, horror flight.